 Despite the gameplay changes, the essence of Burnout is still here and there is still a lot of fun to be had.
 It’s just buried underneath too much poor design and unappealing visuals for me to really enjoy playing Revenge as much as the earlier games.
 I’ll also admit that this article was a lot more negative when it was based on the 360 port alone, the PS2 version doesn’t frustrate me nearly as much.

 One definite advantage Revenge has over its predecessor is the soundtrack.
-This time, the music selection has more of a metal and electronic slant befitting the more aggressive tone of the game, and the irritating teen punk from Burnout 3 is mostly gone.
-What’s more, DJ Stryker has thankfully been sent packing, so the only things you hear during races are the music and sound effects and the introduction is now narrated by a seductive robot lady voice (who, oddly, sounds less robotic on the standard def version).
-This is very much an improvement.
+This time, the music selection has more of a metal and electronic slant befitting the more aggressive tone of the game, and the irritating mall punk from Burnout 3 is mostly gone.
+What’s more, DJ Stryker has thankfully been sent packing, so the only things you hear during races are the music and sound effects and the introduction is now narrated by a seductive robot lady voice (who, oddly, sounds less robotic on the standard def version) which I would say is an improvement.

 We’re nearing the end of the Burnout retrospective here, because of course I already covered Burnout Paradise in my review of the remastered version.
 We’re not done just yet, though, because there is one more Burnout game that is often forgotten and Criterion doesn’t even consider it part of the series, as they had nothing to do with its development.
 Join me next time, when we take a look at Burnout Dominator on the PlayStation 2 and PSP!

-UPDATE MAY 8th: Literally two days after this article was published, the Xbox 360 version of Burnout Revenge was made playable on the Xbox One.
+UPDATE MAY 8th: Literally two days after this article was published, the Xbox 360 version of Burnout Revenge was added to the Xbox One backwards compatibility list.
 And that isn’t the only good news – at least on the Xbox One X, the performance is now flawless.
 No more frame drops, no matter how complex the map is or how many cars are exploding in your face.
-Sadly, I wasn’t able to test the game on base Xbox One hardware, but the X at the very least offers an extremely solid experience.
+Sadly, I wasn’t able to test the game on a base Xbox One as I no longer own one, but the X at the very least offers an extremely solid experience.
 As it really should, to be honest, but considering how bad the performance was the last time I played this version, a fully locked 60 fps is very welcome indeed.

 But wait, it gets even better!
 For whatever reason, possibly due to the emulator handling the rendering a bit differently, Burnout Revenge on the Xbox One tones down the graphics filters.
 Yes, that means the bloom is much less severe now, the white and black crush is eliminated (in retrospect, I think there is a chance my RGB range settings might have been incorrect when I recorded the 360 footage for the screenshots, but Burnout and Burnout 3 looked fine on what I assume were the same settings so who knows), and you can actually make out fine details!
 I still prefer the look of the PS2/Xbox release and its more restrained lighting model, but the 360 port is now much more pleasant to look at than it ever was before.